 What he needed was a coach to believe in him and utilise him correct.

 Rodgers did that, and he was a key member of the squad until Barcelona came calling in 2018, when he left for more than £100m than he arrived for.

 Sadio Mane - £34m (from Southampton, 2016)

 Next up, it's Sadio Mane, who the Reds cleverly poached from one of their favourite hunting grounds, Southampton.

 The Senegalese forward hit the ground running at Liverpool, scoring what proved to be the winner on his Premier League debut against Arsenal, and that has set the tone for the rest of his Reds career.

-He's netted 97 goals and assisted 38 in just 218 games and played a vital role in their first-ever Premier League triumph, scoring 18 league goals that year.
+He has netted 120 goals and played a vital role in their first-ever Premier League triumph, scoring 18 league goals that year.

 Andy Robertson - £8m (from Hull, 2017)

 The least expensive player on our list, but by no means the least influential.

 Klopp clearly saw something in Robertson when he decided to purchase him from Hull - a Hull side that had been relegated the season previous.